 Background | Publications | Contact | Miscellaneous

-I am a PhD student in the computer science department of Purdue University and I am working under the supervision of Prof. Elena Grigorescu.
+I am a PhD student in the computer science department of Purdue University and I am working under the supervision of Prof. Saugata Basu and Prof. Elena Grigorescu.
 I worked with Prof. Yi Wu during my first year.
 My interests are centered in theoretical computer science, specifically, complexity theory, and computational learning theory.
 I am also greatly interested in real-algebraic geometry, especially so when there is a computational flavour to the question.

 Earlier, I got a masters degree from Brown University, USA in 2011, and a bachelors degree from R. V. College of Engineering, Bangalore, India in 2008.